 We don’t have to understand how it works or reduce it to one overly simplistic mechanism.
 Although it’s always helpful to understand what we can about basic science, it’s often more helpful to use the most powerful levers that make the most difference and follow in the footsteps of other people who have already attained the results we are looking for.

-In retrospect, experience alongside my engineering background gave me the best foundation and training to approach quantified nutrition.
-It gave me the perspective to identify the levers that we can use to make the most significant difference to our health while discarding less useful theories that just create noise.
+In retrospect, my experience, alongside my engineering background, gave me the best foundation and training to approach quantified nutrition.
+It gave me the perspective to identify the levers that we can use to make the most significant difference to our health while discarding less useful theories that create noise.

 While it’s great to do the research and try to understand how things work on a hormonal and biochemical level, you need to verify your theories with as much data as you can get your hands on to see if they help you achieve your goal in the real world.

 The Paleo Diet gained popularity in 2009, spearheaded by research biochemist Robb Wolf‘s book The Paleo Solution (2010).
 Interest in paleo peaked in January 2013, and paleo sadly never really escaped the wealthy, white, CrossFit scene to penetrate the mainstream.

 While not definitively low-carb, paleo tends to be lower in carbohydrates because it eliminates refined grains.
 The work of Dr Bernstein also influenced Wolf, and he also thrives on a lower-carb diet.

 Wolf’s second book, Wired To Eat (2017), included a 7-Day Carb Test where people are encouraged to check their blood sugar after meals to understand if they need to reduce their carbohydrates to achieve healthy blood sugar levels.

 Paleo seemed to flourish so long as people saw it as foods ‘Grok the caveman’ or your grandma would have recognised.
 However, once paleo comfort foods and products emerged, the diet lost its efficacy and quickly declined in popularity.